How to bleed a radiator without bleed valve

 Before bleeding the radiator, turn off the heating system to avoid any incidents or injuries.
 Wait for the radiator to cool down before proceeding to the next step.

-See also How to use period pants
+See also How to cook oatmeal for dogs

 Locate the radiator valve